:: Subscribe to our newsletter

 5. Once the back tests are completed, the output will be placed in the "AnalysisOutput", "TradeLogOutput" and "TradeSummaryOutput" worksheets.

-The "AnalysisOutput" worksheet already contains the full historical prices and the technical indicators of the stock.
-During the back tests, if the conditions for a strategy are satisfied, information like the buying price, selling price, commission and profit/loss will be recorded in this worksheet for easy reference.
+The "AnalysisOutput" worksheet contains the full historical prices and the technical indicators of the stock.
+During the back tests, if the conditions for a strategy are satisfied, information such as the buying price, selling price, commission and profit/loss will be recorded in this worksheet for easy reference.
 This information is useful if you like to trace through the strategies to see how the stock positions are entered and exited.

 The "TradeLogOutput" worksheet contains a summary of the trades carried out by the Backtesting Expert.
-The data can be easily filtered to show only data for a specific strategy.
+The data can be easily filtered to only show data for a specific strategy.
 This worksheet is useful for determining the overall profit or loss of a strategy at different time frames.

 The most important output of the back tests is placed in the "TradeSummaryOutput" worksheet.
 This worksheet contains the total profit of the strategies carried out.